As an Amazon Associate we earn from qualifying purchases.

 MEDIUM PERFORMANCE STETHOSCOPES

 In this case, the level of acoustic performance of your stethoscope need not be as high as in the specialties described in the previous section.
-These stethoscopes will allow you to make general cardiac auscultations, take arterial blood pressure, and make respiratory and abdominal auscultations, etc. However, these stethoscopes can present certain difficulties when making auscultations, differentiating slight nuances, and hearing sounds S3 and S4 and murmurs of grade 1.
+These stethoscopes will allow you to make general cardiac auscultations, take arterial blood pressure, and make respiratory and abdominal auscultations, etc. However, these stethoscopes can present certain difficulties when making auscultations, differentiating slight nuances, and hearing sounds S3 and S4, and murmurs of grade 1.

-It should be noted that the distinction we are making here is not exclusive: even as a general practitioner you can choose a high-performance stethoscope if you want or need a higher level of reliability, durability and acoustic detail.
+It should be noted that the distinction we are making here is not exclusive: even as a general practitioner you can choose a high-performance stethoscope if you want or need a higher level of reliability, durability, and acoustic detail.

-In fact, there are many doctors who do not need a high-performance stethoscope, but they decide to select one.
+In fact, many doctors do not need a high-performance stethoscope, but they decide to select one.
 After all, a good stethoscope can have an average life of over 15 years, and it can help you make more accurate diagnoses.
 Therefore, choosing a reliable, high-performance tool —although a little more expensive— could be a good long-term investment.

 Having said that, if you decide on a medium performance stethoscope, these are your alternatives: